fanjeffrey/microsoft/docker-library/django/README.md

         }
     }
     ```
-4. For more detail, please see: https://docs.djangoproject.com/en/1.11/ref/settings/#std:setting-DATABASES
+4. For more detail, please see: https://docs.djangoproject.com/en/1.11/ref/settings/#std:setting-DATABASES.

 ## How to upload your django project
-1. Get publish profile on Azure portal
+1. Get publish profile on Azure portal, FTP Login Parameters:publishUrl, userName, userPWD;
 ![Django publish profile for FTP](https://raw.githubusercontent.com/Song2017/Microsoft/devDjango/docker-library/django/django_publish_profile.PNG)

 2. Use any FTP tool(e.g. WinSCP) you prefer to connect to the site;